 The Confusion Between Low-Light, Infrared, and Thermal

 All three have their place in industrial surveillance, but they solve different problems.
-Picking the wrong one for a site results in either wasted budget or footage that cannot identify a person at night.
+Picking the wrong one for a site can result in either wasted budget or footage that fails to identify a person at night.
 This article focuses on low-light cameras specifically and explains where they sit alongside the other two technologies.

 Understanding Lux Levels